-Can I share image versions across Azure AD tenants?
+Can I share image versions across Microsoft Entra tenants?

 How long does it take to replicate image versions across the target regions?

-The image version replication time is entirely dependent on the size of the image and the number of regions it is being replicated to.
-However, as a best practice, it is recommended that you keep the image small, and the source and target regions close for best results.
+The image version replication time is entirely dependent on the size of the image and the number of regions it's being replicated to.
+However, as a best practice, it's recommended that you keep the image small, and the source and target regions close for best results.
 You can check the status of the replication using the -ReplicationStatus flag.

 What is the difference between source region and target region?